Simple DIY Ouija Board

 Finish your DIY ouija board off by adding words in the four corners of the board.
 Traditional ouija boards say “yes” and “no” as well as “hello” and “goodbye.”

 The easiest way to do this is to use a paint pen.
-This way, you can place your words easily and have better control of how they turn out.
+This way, you can place your words easily and have better control over how they turn out.

 Call the Spirits